How to Create a MySQL Database in cPanel

 If your website is hosted on a server with cPanel hosting control panel and MySQL database server, it will be quite easy for you to create and manage your databases where you can store the content and other related data of your website.

-TIP: If you are new to cPanel, it would be better to start with how to use cPanel to learn the basics about its interface and features.
+TIP: If you are new to cPanel, it would be better to start with cPanel Documentation to learn the basics about its interface and features.

 Before we start, I should mention that cPanel has a number of interface theme options based on its version and your hosting company but regardless of how your cPanel layout is, the database creation steps will be more or less the same.
 I will be using the default "root" style of cPanle in this tutorial, which is also the one that I prefer to use while managing my hosting account due to its simplicty.